alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    3. Individuals, companies and ad-hoc teams may all submit bids for a project.
    4. Maintainers evaluate each candidate or team, ensuring that they have the expertise and available time to complete the bounty in a timely fashion.
    5. Every candidate will receive personal feedback from the maintainers, explaining why they did or did not receieve the bounty.
+   6. If a bounty is completed incidentally, the bounty will be awarded to whoever completed it, but they shall be gently chided for not putting in a bid.
+A repeated pattern of behavior that is consistent with an attempt to bypass the bidding process will result in disqualification for future payouts.
 5. Maintainers select a candidate from the **qualified bidders**, and assign them the bounty.
    1. Funds earned via the bounty program are publicly tracked.
    2. If multiple bidders are qualified, then the bounty is awarded to the bidder with the lowest earnings from this program within the last 12 months.